-- Know how to implement statistical hypothesis testing and estimate confidence intervals; - Be able to implement experimental designs to obtain significant statistical models.
+- Know how to implement statistical hypothesis testing and estimate confidence intervals; - " Chemical Engineering M. Eng degree" Syllabus 2022-2023(Class of 2025)

+- Be able to implement experimental designs to obtain significant statistical models.

 I. Computing

 - 3 hours of lectures on the basics of algorithmic and procedural programming; - 20 hours of tutorial classes dedicated to programming in Fortran 90 on personal computers: - Approximately 5 tutorial classes for language learning; - Approximately 5 tutorial classes for numerical methods program.